bradhamson/English-Ivy-Ideal-Habitat-Suitability-Analysis/scripts/README.rst

 ``suitability_analysis.py`` script includes this functionality.

 The ``suitability_analysis.py`` script has been developed to automate the data management and analysis portions of this project.
 Reclassification is performed by reading from the ``remap.json`` file and feeding the values into ESRI's ``Remap`` objects instead of using their infotable methods.
-Fuzzy Membership algorithms are stored as pickled objects in the ``algos.p`` file and used in a similar manner to apply Fuzzy Membership to the raster datasets.
 Make sure to keep this directory structure when running the analysis.

 Source data is provided as shapefiles in the ``Data/Sources`` directory.